Amine99x/First-project-/Projct Python Network/Multi-Client Chat Room/README.md

-# First-project-
+# First-project
-Network Programming in Python Project
+Multi-Client Chat Room
 ---

-## 🚀 How It Works
+##  How It Works

 ###  1. Server
 - The server listens on `127.0.0.1:59000`.